Understanding Contested Probate Matters in Georgia

 Inheritance Law

-Probate administration is the legal process of managing and distributing a deceased person’s estate, which involves validating the will, identifying and appraising assets, settling debts, and transferring property to beneficiaries under the supervision of the probate court.
+Probate administration is the legal process of settling a deceased person’s estate, which involves validating the will, appointing an executor, inventorying assets, paying debts and taxes, and distributing remaining assets to beneficiaries under the guidance of the court.

 Probate Administration